-Many education systems have set up means to engage higher education institutions in lifelong learning to meet swelling community and industry demand.
+- Many education systems have set up means to engage higher education institutions in lifelong learning to meet swelling community and industry demand.
 A common missing link, however, is a mechanism to incentivize higher education institutions to engage.
-New information is needed to define and stimulate the required investment.

-This briefing reports research which designed a framework with indicators to propel higher education institutions to engage in skill-led learning.
-Ultimately, this comparison instrument is intended to make available information on the suitability and capacity of institutions to provide more varied forms of education to people across a much larger and diverse range of demographics.
-While designed and validated in Singapore, it was foreseen that the evaluation tool should be regional and even global in vision given growing worldwide interest in skill-led learning.
+New information is needed to define and stimulate the required investment. - This briefing reports research launched to design a framework with indicators to propel higher education institutions to engage in skill-led learning.
+Ultimately, this comparison instrument is intended to make available information on the suitability and capacity of institutions to provide more varied forms of education to people across a much larger and diverse range of demographics. - While designed and validated in Singapore, it was foreseen that the evaluation tool should be regional and even global in vision given growing worldwide interest in skill-led learning. - This infrastructure was tested with institutions in three countries, improvements made, in-depth validation with another 12 higher education institutions.
+This deep study revealed the need for ongoing discussion and support during data collection, not least to ensure that an 'institution-wide perspective' rather than 'lifelong learning unit' perspective was delivered.